DFKI-NI/turtlebot4_dev_container/README.md

 3. If you have a Nvidia GPU, install the [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-container-toolkit) to get GPU acceleration inside the container.
 Instructions can be found [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#setting-up-nvidia-container-toolkit).
 4. Open VS Code press `F1` and use `Dev Containers: Open Folder in Container`.
 Or use the pop up in the lower right corner.

+## Note

+- The Docker image is quite larage (around 7.5GB), keep that in mind when deleting, downloading or rebuilding the image.
+- **The Container has evelated privileges for performing networking administration**.
+This gives the container control over the hosts network stack.

 ## TODOs

 - [ ] Provide setup scripts for the discovery server setup.